-- Vomiting is not normal (although when I did it relieved the headache for a while).
+- Vomiting is not normal (although when I did it relieved a headache for a while).
 The first day I was woken up by pain and nausea.
 I had never experienced this before.
-The migraine was so severe it was causing vomiting, nausea, chills, blurry vision and worsened my tremor so I had to fight to keep down my propranolol to ease the tremor.
+A migraine was so severe it was causing vomiting, nausea, chills, blurry vision and worsened my tremor so I had to fight to keep down my propranolol to ease the tremor.
 I probably had more absence seizures in that day alone than in two weeks.

 - Day two of the same things without any relief is enough to make you want to give up.
 I was taking Excedrin migraine which took the pain down from a 7 or 8 to a solid 4 or 6.
 When I couldn’t chew a cracker without being in pain from the noise I just gave up, sipped a soda and attempted to sleep.

-- IF this is still happening on day 3 go to the urgent care.
+- If this is still happening on day 3 go to the urgent care.
 They have stuff help.
 But, be prepared to wait and wait and wait and then wait some more.
 So bring your heaviest sunglasses.
 I was lucky enough to be there on Christmas eve.
 Regardless, once I got back to the room they were very quick to help.
-I got swabbed for the flu, negative.
+I got swabbed for the flu, it came up negative.
 And then they shot me up full of nausea meds and a cocktail made special for migraine pain.
 It was great, I was able to eat!
 I got a prescription to hold me over on Christmas day.
 But alas, late Christmas day the pain started to come back.

 I’ve had a few migraines in my day but they only lasted less than a day.
-Days one and two pain level was worse that pain from surgeries I’ve had in the past.
+Days one and two pain level was worse than pain from surgeries I’ve had in the past.
 I cannot fully explain the pain and what it feels like but I am sure a lot of you have experienced this and can put it into better words than myself.
-Today is day 6 and I can feel some pain still, very dull but as soon as I take an excedrin it will be gone.
+Today is day 6 and I can feel some pain still, very dull but as soon as I take an Excedrin it will be gone.
 I’ve also lost 6lbs over the last 5 days and plan on making that up ASAP (even though my face looks like a balloon from the steroids).